 There are retrospective studies that show irrefutable links between high levels of performance and engaged employees.
 But there’s been very little to show senior decision-makers how to make use of employee feedback.

-Making use of employee engagement no longer requires a leap of faith.
+Understanding your priorities no longer requires a leap of faith.
 Instead, employee engagement provides actionable insights, costed outcomes and data-driven evidence to back up strategies and plans.

-With Organisational Fitness, there’s an easy way to start listening to employees in a more meaningful and business objective-aligned way.
+There’s an easy way to start listening to employees in a more meaningful and business objective-aligned way.
 You start with an assessment of your entire business, which will give you deep insights and ideas for where to target resources and take immediate action.

 It is important to then delve even deeper, targeting specific areas such as diversity & inclusion and drilling down deep into root causes – or indeed, testing out whether long-held management beliefs still hold true.